Why Your SaaS Company's 409A Valuation Is Not Like Other Businesses

 Qualified Appraiser Requirements:

-• Key customer loss, particularly if they represent a significant portion of ARR
+Loss of a key customer representing a significant portion of ARR

 Common stock is typically valued at 20-40% of your preferred stock price for early-stage SaaS—not because your company is worth less, but because common stock lacks the downside protections that make preferred stock more valuable, such as liquidation preferences, anti-dilution rights, and participation rights.